 43Kid N Play flat top

-A popular 90s cut that made its way back in 2015 is inspired from the movie house party.
-Kid was very popular for his super high flat top cut.
+A popular 90s cut that made its way back in 2015 is inspired by the movie house party.
+The kid was very popular for his super high flat top cut.
 If you have the patience to grow your hair this high then definitely give this cut a try.
-It is definitely a head turner.
+It is definitely a head-turner.

 The juice cut was also popular in the 90s and many guys and celebrities like Soulja Boy went back in time.
 If you were a fan of Tupac then you likely have envied this cut for a while.

 Justin Bieber may have moved away from the bowl cut, but they’re still in style.
 In this day and age, they are slightly different.
 Many guys have made them thinner and added a few layers for the cool schoolboy look.
 This makes it look more mature.